paysera/lib-api-bundle/README.md

 If not configured, defaults to JSON-encoded body and 2 allowed Content-Type values: `""` (empty) and `"application/json"`.

-For this annotation to have any effect, `Body` annotation must be present.
+For this annotation/attribute to have any effect, `Body` annotation/attribute must be present.
 Provide `plain` as `denormalizationType` if you want denormalization process to be skipped.

 ### `Validation`